 Consequently, this typical restaurant has also become a “café-théâtre” where you can enjoy comic one-man shows and plays by comedians from Lyon.

-Going South from Place de la Trinité, you will go through Rue Saint-Georges (St George Street).
+Going South of Place de la Trinité, you will go through Rue Saint-Georges (St George Street).

 It is a nice paved pedestrian street and constitutes Saint-Georges area’s main street.
 As it remains quite unknown to most of the tourists who visit Lyon, it is quite a peaceful street.